lo-language/velo/docs/procedures.md

 Note that it wouldn't make sense to create a service without assigning its address to anything - this would be doing the work of setting up a new inbox and then throwing away its address.

+### Continuations

+Think of continuations as part of the main flow of the procedure, like an if/else block, rather than as a sub-procedure.
+They share the same scope as their enclosing procedure.

 Modules only provide ability, not authority.

 ### Acquire